Ministry of Health (Croatia)

-The Ministry of Health of the Republic of Croatia (Ministarstvo zdravstva) is the ministry in the Government of Croatia which is in charge of health care and welfare.
+The ministry of Health of the Republic of Croatia (Ministarstvo zdravstva) is the ministry in the Government of Croatia which is in charge of health care and welfare.

-The current Minister of Health, serving in the Cabinet of Andrej Plenković, is Vili Beroš.
+The current Minister of Health, serving in the Cabinet of Andrej Plenković, is Irena Hrstić.

 The longest serving Minister of Health (and the only one to serve multiple terms) was Andrija Hebrang, who held the position for a total of 7 years and 343 days, during the administrations of six Croatian Prime Ministers.